NUIJCHAIWAT/nextflow-from-genai-to-agent-dev/part-1/Instructions/02a-AI-foundry-sdk.md

 ### Sign into Azure and run the app

-1. In the cloud shell command-line pane, enter the following command to sign into Azure.
+1. In the Terminal, enter the following command to sign into Azure.

     ```
-   az login
+    az login --use-device-code
     ```

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**